quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  context synchronization and profile distribution.

-**Context Repository**: A logical component that stores and manages SCHC contexts and rules used by SCHC domains.
+**Context Repository**: A logical component that stores and manages SCHC contexts used by SCHC domains.

 # Minimal Architecture Components